The Netherlands / Audiospot

 Directions

-In the autumn of 1944, Operation Market Garden got bogged down in the swampy fields of the Betuwe.
-At many locations, the front in this area came to a standstill.
-The civilians who could were evacuated to the liberated south.
-Others were forced to head north.
-Four thousand men remained behind to protect possessions.
+In the autumn of 1944, Operation Market Garden became bogged down in the swampy fields of the Betuwe and at many locations, the front in this area came to a standstill.
+Those civilians who could were evacuated to the liberated south, whilst others were forced to head north and 4000 men remained behind to protect possessions.
 The Betuwe had become a "men's island".

 The chapel or shrine on De Heuvel (the high ground) just north of Bemmel, dedicated to Maria of the Blossoming Betuwe, was built in 1946 to commemorate those who lost their lives in the fierce battles here in September and October 1944, and in the fighting which followed until the Liberation in the spring of 1945.

-On September 17 1944 began Operation Market Garden, a surprise offensive by the Allied combined airborne and ground forces.
-The ground forces' advance did not go as fast as had been hoped, and this meant in the end that the battle for the bridge at Arnhem was lost.
+On 17 September 1944, Operation Market Garden began a surprise offensive by the Allied combined airborne and ground forces.
+The ground forces' advance did not go as fast as had been hoped, meaning that in the end the battle for the bridge at Arnhem was lost.

 Heuvelsestraat 14, Bemmel